tapioone/docs/README.md

 This repository contains the documentation website code and Markdown source files for [developer.tapio.one](https://developer.tapio.one).

 tapio is the digital ecosystem for the woodworking industry.
 It enables both small carpenters and industrial furniture productions to digitalize their production in a short period of time.
-It even allows third party developers, to implement new solutions, based on the data of tapio-connected machines.
+It even allows third party developers to implement new solutions, based on the data of tapio-connected machines.

 ## Run Locally